Can a Trustee Withdraw Money From a Trust?

-Joshua Taylor, Partner at Keystone Law Group, summarizes the reasons that a trustee can withdraw money from a trust.
+Joshua Taylor, partner at Keystone Law Group, summarizes the reasons a trustee can withdraw money from a trust.
 Read the complete article below for more details.
 Click the YouTube Channel subscribe button to be notified when new videos are published.

 Understanding the Function of a Trust

-The successor trustee is the person or entity the settlor nominated to take over trustee duties after they die or become incapacitated (i.e., lose mental competence).
-The successor trustee will generally not have the broad range of powers granted to a settlor.
+The successor trustee is the person or entity the settlor nominates to take over trustee responsibilities after they die or become incapacitated (i.e., lose mental competence).
+The successor trustee will usually not have the broad range of powers granted to a settlor.
 This is because trusts generally become irrevocable (i.e., they can no longer be amended or revoked) upon the death or incapacitation of the settlor.

-Trusts are beneficial in their ability to avoid the formal probate process and, under certain circumstances, protect assets from the reach of creditors (though settlors and beneficiaries should beware because there are instances in which creditors can access the assets held by a trust — see Keystone’s article on defeating spendthrift trusts).
-Trusts also generally allow the trustee to exercise more control over distributions made to beneficiaries than wills allow.
+Trusts can be beneficial because they generally avoid the formal probate process and, under certain circumstances, protect assets from the reach of creditors (although settlors and beneficiaries should be aware that there are certain instances in which creditors can access trust assets to satisfy creditor claims — see Keystone’s article on defeating spendthrift trusts).
+Trusts also generally allow the trustee to exercise more control over trust fund distributions to beneficiaries than wills allow.

-The successor trustee, however, is a fiduciary, which means that they are required by law to always act in the best interests of all the trust beneficiaries.
-In other words, while successor trustees generally have a great deal of financial control over a trust, every action they take must be for the benefit of the trust beneficiaries and no one else.
+The successor trustee is a fiduciary, which means they are required by law to always act in the best interests of the trust beneficiaries.
+While successor trustees generally have a great deal of financial control over a trust, every action they take must be for the benefit of the trust beneficiaries and no one else.
+They especially should be careful to avoid favoring their personal interests over the collective interests of the beneficiaries if they are a trustee who is also a beneficiary of the trust.

 Can a Successor Trustee Access Trust Accounts?

-The short answer is yes, a trustee can access trust accounts that were created and funded by the settlor.
-In fact, one of the primary benefits of creating a trust is that the successor trustee can immediately access trust accounts upon taking over as successor trustee.
-In contrast, with a formal probate, the person designated as executor in a decedent’s will must wait to be formally appointed by the court before accessing assets belonging to the decedent.
+The short answer is yes: A trustee can access trust accounts that were created and funded by the settlor.
+In fact, one of the primary benefits of a trust is that the successor trustee will be able to immediately access trust accounts upon taking over management of the trust.
+In contrast, probate requires the person nominated as executor of the estate in a decedent’s will to be formally appointed by the court before they can access estate assets.

-Once successor trustees officially step into their role, the successor trustee also has the ability to open a new trust account with a bank.
-Having a dedicated trust account during administration can help ensure money held by the trust is kept separate and in one place, not commingled with the personal assets of the trustee (commingling assets is considered a breach of the trustee’s fiduciary duties).
+Once successor trustees officially step into their role, they will have the ability to open a new trust account with a bank.
+Having a dedicated trust account during trust administration can help ensure the money held by the trust is kept separate and in one place, and not commingled with the personal assets of the trustee (commingling assets is considered a breach of the trustee’s fiduciary duties).

-When successor trustees proceed to the next step of marshaling trust assets and valuing them, the trust account — where the trustee can deposit all of the trust’s liquid assets — will prove handy in streamlining the process.
-It will also make it easier for the trustee to make distributions to beneficiaries when the time comes.
+When successor trustees are in the process of marshaling trust assets and having them appraised, the trust account — where the trustee can deposit all of the trust’s liquid assets — will prove handy in streamlining the process.
+It will also make it easier for the trustee to make distributions to beneficiaries when the time is right.

 Under What Circumstances Can a Trustee Withdraw Money From a Trust Account?

 One of the most common questions trust lawyers are asked by trustees and beneficiaries is: Can a trustee withdraw money from a trust?
-The answer to this question will depend on the terms of the trust, as well as on why the trustee is seeking to withdraw money from the trust account.
+The answer to this question will depend on the terms of the trust, as well as on why the trustee is seeking to withdraw the money.

 The successor trustee is generally permitted to withdraw money from a trust account for the following reasons: